-C. General surface preparations
+C. General Surface Preparation

-- 1. As mentioned above, the general means to attaining good smooth transitions is with micro.
+- As mentioned above, the general means to attaining good smooth transitions is with micro.
 Small spot touch-ups can be made easiest with the light weight body fillers available in auto supply stores.
-Use only the light weight types (typically about 5-7 lbs. per gallon), these will have micro balloons mixed into them already - but to a much lesser degree than with our epoxy/micro.
+Use only the light weight types (typically about 5-7 lbs. per gallon), these will have micro balloons mixed into them already but to a much lesser degree than with out epoxy/micro.
 This type of filler should NOT be used in large amounts, but only for small touch up areas.
-It dries very quickly and thus allows for final prep on a fast basis. - 2.
+It dries very quickly and thus allows for final prep on a fast basis. - C 2.
 To achieve the best possible adherence of paint, all surfaces should be cleaned with a suitable cleaner to remove dirt and oils.
 After cleaning, sand the surfaces with 80-120 grit prior to applying any primers.
+The best filling primers are of an epoxy basis.
+Lacquers should generally be avoided.
+Some Polysters are acceptable, however, they will shrink and the shrinkage will eventually allow imperfections to show through the finished paint job.
+Again, epoxies are highly recommended.